ethernal/react-boilerplate/README.md

 # :seedling: TL;DR

-**Not ready for production / Alpha version, use at your own risk. / There be bugs here.**
+**Not ready for production / Alpha version, use at your own risk. / There might be bugs here.**

 This setup tries to achieve Typescript compatibility with React development while retaining all functionality of standard JS tools like ESlint, Babel and Webpack - no use of ts-lint, ts-loaders or ts-jest (although that one might be beneficial to use).

 It is basically Create React App clone (not all features are implemented yet) with configuration support.

+End to end tests in dev mode are monitored and static server is rebooted every time files in .\src are changed.
+This does not with webpack dev server so serve is used so nodemon reloads every time to make end-to-end testing easier and faster.

 **PRs are very welcome.**